nightroman/PowerShellTraps/Module/Function-not-found/README.md

 [1]: http://stackoverflow.com/q/25033346/323582

-The problem.
 If a module imports functions from several modules and a function from one module calls a function from another then the latter may be not found.
 The script *Test-Fails.ps1* shows the problem.

 This problem is specific for a module function which imports other modules.
 If a script function repeats the same scenario with other modules then it works,